jkitchin/literature-alerts/md/water-splitting.md

 [Lydia Helena Wong](https://openalex.org/A5013348420), [Mahmoud G. Ahmed](https://openalex.org/A5089292145), [Ying Fan Tay](https://openalex.org/A5078809911), [Xiao Chi](https://openalex.org/A5039009064), [Ahmed S. Razeen](https://openalex.org/A5078248249), [Yanan Fang](https://openalex.org/A5026302460), [Mengyuan Zhang](https://openalex.org/A5100764773), [Anqi Sng](https://openalex.org/A5090605046), [Sing Yang Chiam](https://openalex.org/A5000146186), [Andrivo Rusydi](https://openalex.org/A5038730320), Angewandte Chemie International Edition.
 None(None)] 2024.https://doi.org/10.1002/anie.202416757.

 Activating the lattice oxygen can significantly improve the kinetics of oxygen evolution reaction (OER), however, it often results in reduced stability due to the bulk structure degradation.
-Here, we develop a spinel Fe0.3Co0.9Cr1.8O4 with active lattice oxygen by high‐throughput methods, achieving high OER activity and stability, superior to the benchmark IrO2.
-The oxide exhibits an ultralow overpotential (190 mV at 10 mA cm–2) with outstanding stability for over 170 h at 100 mA cm–2.
-Soft X‐ray absorption‐ and Raman‐spectroscopies, combined with 18O isotope‐labelling experiments, reveal that lattice oxygen activation is driven by Cr oxidation, which induces a cation migration from CrO6 octahedrons to CrO4 tetrahedrons.
-The geometry conversion creates accessible non‐bonding oxygen states, crucial for lattice oxygen oxidation.
-Upon oxidation, peroxo O–O bond is formed and further stabilized by Cr6+ (CrO4 tetrahedra) via dimerization.
+Here, we develop a spinel Fe0.3Co0.9Cr1.8O4 with active lattice oxygen by high-throughput methods, achieving high OER activity and stability, superior to the benchmark IrO2.
+The oxide exhibits an ultralow overpotential (190 mV at 10 mA cm-2) with outstanding stability for over 170 h at 100 mA cm-2.
+Soft X-ray absorption- and Raman-spectroscopies, combined with 18O isotope-labelling experiments, reveal that lattice oxygen activation is driven by Cr oxidation, which induces a cation migration from CrO6 octahedrons to CrO4 tetrahedrons.
+The geometry conversion creates accessible non-bonding oxygen states, crucial for lattice oxygen oxidation.
+Upon oxidation, peroxo O-O bond is formed and further stabilized by Cr6+ (CrO4 tetrahedra) via dimerization.
 This work establishes a new approach for designing efficient catalysts that feature active and stable lattice oxygen without compromising structural integrity.